29Sam/24b1312_Semiconductor-Fabrication-101/Week1/Readme.md

 Watch the following youtube videos to set the foundation of fabrication.

 It will be followed by an assignemnt.

-20 percent weightage will be given to notes of whole course for evaluation to be considered for Certificate.
+Note- 20 percent weightage will be given to notes of whole course for evaluation to be considered for Certificate.

 [General Terms(Reading Material)](https://www.tel.com/museum/exhibition/principle/)